The supersingular locus of the Shimura variety of $\mathrm{GU}(2,n-2)$: Abstract

 \section{Abstract}

 We study the supersingular locus of a reduction at an inert prime of the Shimura variety attached to $\mathrm{GU}(2,n-2)$.
-More concretely, we realize irreducible components of the supersingular locus as closed subschemes of flag schemes over Deligne--Lusztig varieties defined by explicit conditions.
+More concretely, we realize irreducible components of the supersingular locus as closed subschemes of flag schemes over Deligne--Lusztig varieties defined by explicit conditions after taking perfections.
 Moreover we study the intersections of the irreducible components.
-A stratification of Deligne--Lusztig varieties defined using a power of Frobenius action appears in the description of the intersections.
+Stratifications of Deligne--Lusztig varieties defined using powers of Frobenius action appear in the description of the intersections.